Chico's FAS: White House Black Market

 The White House Black Market brand began in 1985 in Baltimore, Maryland, and was acquired by Chico's FAS in 2003.
 It primarily offers exclusively designed, private label women's clothing and accessory items with a "boutique feel".
 Accessory items range from shoes to scarves to jewelry and belts.
 The focus of each seasonal assortment ranges from everyday basics, to wear-to-work, to fashion in monochromatic black, white, and related shades with "seasonal color splashes".

 Soma

 Soma was launched by Chico's FAS in 2004.
 The brand primarily sells bras and sleepwear.
 The brand also offers dresses, loungewear, swimwear, shapewear, and lingerie.
 The associates measure women for the correct bra fit and then suggests the most appropriate sizes and styles.
 This service is performed accurately by their own fleet of expert bra fitters.
 The brand was started by women and according to their own corporate landing page is still led by a customer facing fleet consisting of female leadership and staff.

 TellTale

 TellTale is an online underwear brand launched in 2019.
+It was phased out in 2023.